 As a freelancer, you are already better suited to the upcoming months of remote work due to the very real possibility that businesses will be more likely to adopt remote working for the foreseeable future.
-For example, Twitter announced yesterday their employees can work remotely forever.
+For example, Twitter announced in May their employees can work remotely forever.

 Happy freelancing and stay safe!